What happens if you do not meet the Work Program rules?

 If you don’t have an activity.
 DTA is supposed to refer you to an appropriate activity.
 DTA gives or sends you a form for you to take to the program providing the activity and requires you to get it signed and turned in to DTA.
 DTA also sends you an Employment Development Plan stating the activity they are saying you must do,

 If you don’t agree with the activity DTA picked.
 If you do not think that the activity DTA picked makes sense for you or will be possible for you to do, contact your worker or the Full Engagement Worker in your DTA office.
 If you explain that you want to do an appropriate activity and will work with DTA to enroll in one, DTA should allow this.
-DTA Online Guide (Day 60: Follow-up Interview).
+Appendix E (DTA Online Guide Links).

 If you don’t follow up on the referral from DTA.
+You must enroll in a Pathways to Work activity or start work before the end of your 60-day Pathway to Work Planning Period.
 If you haven’t gone to the place DTA referred you within 20 days or contacted your DTA office about getting a different activity, DTA will send you a “warning notice” saying DTA will lower your TAFDC.

 Lowering your TAFDC.
 If you haven’t worked things out with DTA, then 10 days after the warning notice, DTA will send you a notice telling you that your TAFDC will be lowered because you are not meeting the work requirement.
 DTA will also send another referral to an activity.
 If you contact DTA and agree to do an appropriate activity, DTA should remove the sanction.
-DTA Online Guide (Removing Sanctions).
+Appendix E (DTA Online Guide Links).

 Stopping TAFDC to your whole family.
 If your TAFDC is being lowered and you don’t work things out with DTA, then 20 days after the notice about lowering your TAFDC (and the new referral that came with it), DTA will send another “warning notice.”
 Twenty days after that warning notice, DTA will send a notice saying DTA will stop all TAFDC for your family because you did not comply with your Employment Development Plan.
 If you contact DTA and agree to start an appropriate activity, DTA should stop the termination of your TAFDC or reinstate it if it already stopped.
-DTA Online Guide (Removing Sanctions).
+Appendix E (DTA Online Guide Links)

 Stopping TAFDC if you have another problem later.
 DTA’s computer is set up so that if your TAFDC was ever lowered for not meeting the work requirement and you are later accused of another instance of not meeting the work requirement, DTA skips the step of lowering your TAFDC.
 The notice you get will be to stop all TAFDC to your family.